Collector Shells Out $120,000 At Auction For Barack Obama’s High School Basketball Jersey

 “I loved his game,” Bendix said.
 “He had a pretty good shot and really handled the ball well.”

-His former coach, Chris McLachlin, offered high praise for Obama’s hard work and consistent practice before, during and after school.
+His former coach, Chris McLachlin, offered high praise for Obama’s hard work and consistent practice before, during, and after school.

 “He would carry his books in one hand and his ball in the other,” he said.
 “He lived across the street from school and before classes he’d shoot baskets on the outside courts, then at lunch he’d shoot more baskets, then I’d have him for three hours, then he’d go home, eat supper, and then be outside again shooting baskets.”

 Obama would later take his budding basketball career to Occidental College.
-His coach there, Mike Zinn, praised Obama’s athleticism but pointed out that the left-handed former president wasn’t the best outside shooter.
+His coach there, Mike Zinn, praised Obama’s athleticism, but pointed out that the left-handed former president wasn’t the best outside shooter.

 “So if he got 10 points in a game, most of them were probably under the basket.
 He didn’t hit jump shots from 15 feet or anything like that,” Zinn said.
 “He was a good defender, definitely a good athlete.”